Obtaining the Chartered Financial Analyst (CFA) designation is no small feat…

 - Level 3: 54% pass rate

-The chance of passing all three levels on the first attempt is below 11%.
+Based on these 2017 pass rates, the chance of passing all three levels on the first attempt is below 11%.
 Although, you can boost your chances of passing with the right study plan.

 Topics and Studying